-5215 Hellyer Avenue Suite 210 San Jose, CA 95138 Failure is defined as any change in a component that prevents satisfactory performance of its intended function.
+Failure can be defined as any change in a component that prevents satisfactory performance of its intended function.
 Understanding why a component failed is important for several reasons.
-First, a determination of the mode of damage responsible for the failure is an essential component of any root cause analysis, although in most cases it is not sufficient for identifying the root cause of failure.
-Second, understanding a component failure provides essential information for preventing additional or similar failures, as well as ensuring appropriate repair or replacement decisions are made.
-Perhaps most importantly, an erroneous or incomplete analysis can be worse than no analysis at all, since this can prompt inappropriate responses that do not address the basic cause of failure or even increase the potential for additional failures.
+First, a determination of the failure mode is an essential component of any root cause analysis.
+Second, understanding a component failure provides essential information for preventing additional or similar failures.
+Perhaps most importantly, an erroneous or incomplete analysis can be worse than no analysis at all, since this can prompt inappropriate responses that do not address the basic cause of failure or increase the potential for additional failures.